-Predators’ trophic niches Trophic niche in this study is defined as the distribution of isotope signatures in the δ-space occupied by a given group of organisms (Newsome et al. 2007).
-This definition consists of two niche aspects: 1) niche position, measured as the centroid of isotope signature distribution, and 2) niche breadth, measured as the multivariate dispersion of isotope signature distribution.
+Predators’ trophic niches Trophic niche in this study is defined as the distribution of isotope signatures in δ-space occupied by a given group of organisms (Newsome et al. 2007).
+This definition consists of two niche aspects: 1) niche position, measured as the centroid of isotope signature distribution and represents the average resource use of the organismal group, and 2) niche breadth, measured as the multivariate dispersion of isotope signature distribution and represents the within-group variation in resource use.
 To examine whether predators’ trophic niches (position and breadth) differed between farm types and among crop stages, we performed PERMANOVA (Anderson 2001) with farm type, crop stage, and their interaction as fixed effects.
 This statistical technique provides a flexible and robust way to test for multivariate differences in community structure (Anderson & Walsh 2013).
 A significant PERMANOVA result indicates that either the centroids (niche position) and/or dispersions (niche breadth) are different among groups.
-Therefore, in this case, PERMDISP (Anderson 2004) was performed to test for the differences in multivariate dispersions (niche breadth).
+Therefore, in this case, PERMDISP (Anderson 2004) was performed to specifically test for the differences in multivariate dispersions (niche breadth).
 PERMANOVA and PERMDISP were conducted using the “adonis” and “betadisper” functions, respectively, in the vegan package (Oksanen et al. 2013).

 Predators’ diet composition We constructed a Bayesian stable isotope mixing model using the MixSIAR package (Stock & Semmens 2016) to quantify predators’ diet composition from potential prey sources (i.e., the three prey guilds including rice herbivores, tourist herbivores, and detritivores).
-Given that our prey sources have distinct isotope signatures (Fig. S1), stable isotope mixing models served as a robust tool for estimating the relative contribution of each source to predators’ diet (Layman et al. 2012).a dcnes eldyfei For the predator data, individual farm and crop stage were treated as fixed effects in the mixing model.
+Given that our prey sources had distinct isotope signatures (Fig. S1), stable isotope mixing models served as a robust tool for estimating the relative contribution of each source to predators’ diet (Layman et al. 2012).
+In addition, after correcting for trophic discrimination factors (TDFs), the mean isotope signature of predators in δ-space fell within the polygon defined by the three prey sources, justifying the use of mixing model to estimate the proportional contribution of each source to predators’ diet.
+For the predator data, individual farm and crop stage were treated as fixed effects in the mixing model.
 Since predator samples at seedling stage were not enough for diet estimation, the model included predator data only from tillering, flowering, and ripening stages.
 For the prey data, samples across farms and stages were pooled to generate fixed source values.
 We incorporated concentration dependencies for both carbon and nitrogen, as well as residual error and process error to improve model estimates (Phillips & Koch 2002; Stock & Semmens 2016).
-Trophic discrimination factors (TDF) were estimated from the diet-dependent discrimination equation proposed by Caut et al. (2009) (Table S2).
+TDFs were estimated from the diet-dependent discrimination equation proposed by Caut et al. (2009) (Table S2).
 We ran three Markov Chain Monte Carlo (MCMC) chains, each with 50,000 iterations and a burn-in number of 25,000 (“short” option in MixSIAR) using a non-informative Dirichlet prior.
 The model diagnostics (Gelman-Rubin test and Geweke test) were performed to ensure chain convergence.
-Posterior means of each individual farm-crop stage combination were extracted for further analysis.
+Bayesian posterior mean estimates of each individual farm-crop stage combination were extracted for further analysis.